How to Make an Easter Egg Wreath

-- 3 rolls crepe paper in various spring colors
+- 3 rolls of crepe paper in various spring colors

 - 4 sheets of felt

 As you're gathering your materials, consider how large you'd like your wreath to be.
-Choose a hoop that's the right size for your space.
+Choose a hoop that's the right size for the space you're planning on hanging it.
 Also consider how many eggs you might need to cover the entirety of the wreath, if you choose a hoop that's on the larger side.